OpenTranslationBible/open-bible/en-GB/38.Zechariah/md/zechariah-04.md

 ‘What are you, mighty mountain?
 Before Zerubbabel you will become level ground.
 He will bring forth the capstone with shouts of “Grace, grace to it!”’”

 ## Zechariah 4:8
-Then the word of the Lord came to me, saying,
+The message from the Lord came to me, saying,

 ## Zechariah 4:9
 “The hands of Zerubbabel have laid the foundation of this house; his hands will also complete it.
 Then you will know that the Lord of Hosts has sent me to you.